 Step 1: Preheat oven to 450F.
 Prepare a baking sheet with parchment paper if desired.

-Step 2: Combine the flour, baking powder, and salt in a large bowl.
+Step 2: Combine the flour, baking powder, and salt in a large bowl and stir together.

-Step 3: Cut in the butter with a pastry blender or your hands, taking care not to melt the butter or create a paste.
-The mixture should resemble coarse breadcrumbs.
+Step 3: Cut in the butter with a pastry blender or two knives or a fork, taking care not to melt the butter or create a paste.
+The mixture should resemble coarse breadcrumbs, and you’ll still be able to see pieces of butter in the biscuit dough.

 Step 5a: For drop biscuits: Pull off a golf ball-sized portion and form it into a ball.
-Press down slightly and place the biscuits on a prepared baking sheet, 1″ apart.
+Pat down slightly and place the biscuits on a prepared baking sheet, 1″ apart.

-Step 5 b: For rolled biscuits: Roll out the dough into a rectangle, approximately ½ inch thick.
-Cut into equal pieces and place on a prepared baking sheet, 1″ apart.
+Step 5b: For rolled biscuits: Using your hands or a rolling pin, roll out the dough into a rectangle that is approximately ½ inch thick onto a floured surface.
+Cut into equal pieces with a round cutter and place on a prepared baking sheet, 1″ apart.

 Step 6: Bake for 8 minutes.
 Rotate the pan at 180 degrees and bake for another two minutes, if needed.
-The biscuits should be light golden brown on the bottom, and barely browning on top.
-Serve with melted butter in the middle!
+The biscuits should be light golden brown on the bottom and barely browning on top.
+Cut in half and serve with melted butter in the middle!

 - Use COLD butter.
-The cold butter and cold milk will make the biscuits fluffy and flaky.
+The cold butter and cold milk make the biscuits fluffy and flaky.
 You can cut the butter with a pastry cutter, a knife, or a box grater.
-The stand mixer is also AMAZING for this (along with these 45+ uses!).
-But if you are mixing by hand, cut butter with a knife before adding, or use a box grater to sliver it up.
+The stand mixer is also AMAZING for this (along with these 50+ uses!).
+But if you are mixing by hand, cut the butter into cubes with a knife before adding, or use a box grater to sliver it up.

 - Don’t overwork the dough.
 Avoid warming up the butter by keeping your hands off the dough!
 Knead only until the ingredients come together.
 Then fold the dough over twice to create the flaky layers.